naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 ### Bugs, Issues, Suggestions?
 Need help getting started or just the right look for your brew?
 Head to [r/Homebrewery](https://www.reddit.com/r/homebrewery/submit?selftext=true&title=%5BIssue%5D%20Describe%20Your%20Issue%20Here) and let us know!

-Have an idea of how to make The Homebrewery better?
+Have an idea to make The Homebrewery better?
 Or did you find something that wasn't quite right?
 Check out the [GitHub Repo](https://github.com/naturalcrit/homebrewery/) to report technical issues.

 ### Legal Junk
 The Homebrewery is licensed using the [MIT License](https://github.com/naturalcrit/homebrewery/blob/master/license).
-Which means you are free to use The Homebrewery any way that you want, except for claiming that you made it yourself.
+Which means you are free to use The Homebrewery codebase any way that you want, except for claiming that you made it yourself.

 If you wish to sell or in some way gain profit for what's created on this site, it's your responsibility to ensure you have the proper licenses/rights for any images or resources used.